profectus-engine/profectus-docs/docs/guide/creating-your-project/project-info.md

 - Default: `true`

 Whether or not to allow the player to pause the game.
 Turning this off disables the toggle from the options menu as well as the NaN screen.
 Developers can still manually pause by just running `player.devSpeed = 0` in console (or `= 1` to resume).

+### exportEncoding

+- Type: `base64 | lz | plain`
+- Default: `base64`

+The encoding to use when exporting to the clipboard.
+Plain-text is fast to generate but is easiest for the player to manipulate and cheat with.
+Base 64 is slightly slower and the string will be longer but will offer a small barrier to people trying to cheat.
+LZ-String is the slowest method, but produces the smallest strings and still offers a small barrier to those trying to cheat.
+Some sharing platforms like pastebin may automatically delete base64 encoded text, and some sites might not support all the characters used in lz-string exports.